 The power infrastructure of Puerto Rico was severely damaged by Hurricane Maria.
 It remains fragile and is likely to be damaged in the future.

 Puerto Rico has little public transport, so it’s a very road-based region.
 Landslides are a common problem, which occasionally isolates small communities or individuals, creating a need for, for example, drone-based delivery or emergency supplies.

 A proposal: project-based-research planning

 In short, Puerto Rico is an ideal place for investigating and testing emergency- and resiliency-oriented radio and power technology.

-By showing a small amount of technical and architectural leadership, we can capitalize on unique geographic, cultural, and structural opportunities that Puerto Rico has to focus its local talent and attract off-island sponsorship to research projects of global value.
+By showing a small amount of technical and architectural leadership, we can capitalize on Puerto Rico’s unique geographic, cultural, and structural opportunities and focus its local talent and attract off-island sponsorship to research projects of global value.

 I propose that we identify specific projects that can be the focus of research efforts, meaning specifically that someone should initiate and seek funding for these or similar projects.
 Skylight has published the story of it’s attempt to get a DARPA grant focusing on LoRa technology.
 We’re open to potentially partnering on these projects, but probably aren’t going to execute them in the absence of energetic partners.
 An ideal partnership would include researchers living in Puerto Rico, grants from outside Puerto Rico, and collaborating leadership from both inside and outside Puerto Rico.

 Puerto Rican technological branding